 A partial equality impact assessment (EQIA) was included in the public consultation on the Bill in January 2014.
-The final EQIA builds on and updates this document to reflect responses to the consultation and extensive discussion with stakeholders that was undertaken as part of the EQIA process.
+The updated EQIA builds on this document to reflect responses to the consultation and extensive discussion with stakeholders that was undertaken as part of the EQIA process.

 The EQIA considers impacts by looking at the Bill in relation to the protected characteristics: age, disability, race, religion or belief, sex, sexual orientation and gender reassignment.

 The privacy impact assessment (PIA) seeks to identify and assess any privacy implications arising from the Bill.
 The PIA considers appropriate use of data, information sharing and handling of personal data in public services as a result of new legislation.